 Why Communication Skills Matter

 These skills mean more than just simple workplace interactions.
-The NACE Job Outlook 2024 survey shows that 90% of employers want problem-solving abilities in candidates.
-About 80% look for strong teamwork skills.
-Two-thirds of employers want candidates with written and verbal communication skills.
+The NACE Job Outlook 2024 survey found that nearly 90% of employers want problem-solving abilities in candidates, and about 80% look for strong teamwork skills.
+At least two-thirds of employers also seek candidates with written and verbal communication skills, placing these competencies among the top attributes on every hiring checklist.

 Poor communication hurts workplace efficiency.
-Expert Market found that 28% of employees missed project deadlines because of it.
-US businesses lose $1.20 trillion yearly due to ineffective communication.
+A survey by Expert Market found that 28% of employees cite poor communication as the reason they could not deliver work on time.
+According to Grammarly's State of Business Communication report, US businesses lose an estimated $1.2 trillion per year due to ineffective communication.

-Job seekers must show these skills.
+Job seekers must show these skills, and knowing where each section belongs on your resume is the first step toward doing that effectively.
 NACE lists communication as one of the main Career Readiness skills that potential employees need during their job search.
 Being skilled at communication helps others see your value and potential clearly.

 Organizations benefit from employees with good communication skills too.
 Better information sharing leads to improved collaboration.
 This helps make smarter decisions that help the company's bottom line.